 Pay attention to keywords used in the job advertisement and the ‘essential’ requirements

-Keep information brief and related to the job you're applying for.
-Layouts and font should be simple and easy to read
+Keep information brief and related to the job you're applying for

 In this article you’ll find some tips for putting together an impressive resumé and cover letter to help you stand out and get hired.

 Most job advertisements will include some requirements you need to respond to.
 These are often called ‘selection criteria’, ‘prerequisites’ or ‘general requirements’ in the job description.
 These requirements are the qualifications, knowledge, skills, abilities or experience you will need to be able to do the job.

 For example, you may be asked if you have a particular qualification, experience using certain computer software or systems, or if you have a licence for a certain kind of vehicle.

 In many job listings, the selection criteria are provided in what’s called a 'position description' and are broken down into 'essential' and 'desirable' categories.
 You must have the essential qualities to be considered for the job.
 You have an even better chance if you also have any of the desirable qualities, but these are not critical to getting the job.

 Even if you think you don’t have some of the desirable qualities, you should still go ahead and apply.

 A resumé (sometimes called a Curriculum Vitae or CV) is a document that lists your work experience, education, skills, personal strengths and achievements.